MartinThoma/MartinThoma.github.io/_posts/2014-12-30-why-i-prefer-linux-over-windows.md

 <div class="info">This is a quick article I had for quite a while as a draft.It might not be finished or have other problems, but I still want to share it.</div>

 Some friends wondered why I prefer Linux over Windows.
-As I am currently using only Windows, I can make some examples.
+As I am currently using only Linux, I can make some examples.

 Here is an open list, why I prefer Linux over Windows: